Design History File (DHF) for Medical Devices

 Our DHF Consulting Services

-At Operon Strategist, we provide end-to-end DHF consulting services designed for medical device manufacturers:
+At Operon Strategist, we offer comprehensive DHF consulting solutions tailored for medical device manufacturers:

-- Gap Assessment – Identifying missing or weak areas in your current documentation.
+- Gap Assessment – Identify deficiencies or missing elements in your current DHF.

-- DHF Remediation – Updating incomplete or non-compliant files.
+- DHF Remediation – Correct, update, or reorganize incomplete or non-compliant documentation.

-- Audit & Inspection Readiness – Preparing your DHF for FDA and Notified Body inspections.
+- Audit & Inspection Readiness – Prepare your DHF for FDA audits and Notified Body assessments.

-- Ongoing Support – Helping maintain and update DHFs throughout the product lifecycle.
+- Ongoing Support – Maintain and update DHF documentation throughout the entire device lifecycle.

 Why Choose Operon Strategist?